walkerke/geog30323/README.md

 # geog30323
-Materials for GEOG 30323: Data Analysis & Visualization at TCU

-This repository contains course materials (syllabus, Jupyter notebooks, and datasets) for GEOG 30323: Data Analysis & Visualization, taught by Dr. Kyle Walker at Texas Christian University.
+This repository contains course materials for GEOG 30323: Data Analysis & Visualization, taught by Dr. Kyle Walker at Texas Christian University.

 Course assignments can be viewed and downloaded from the `notebooks` folder.
 Source code for slide decks is found in the `slides` folder; rendered decks are viewable from the links below.